robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 ****************
 Composite models
 ****************
-The composite models, or, multi-compartment models are the models that MDT actually optimizes.
+The composite models, or, multi-compartment models, are the models that MDT actually optimizes.
-Just as the compartments are built using parameters as a building block, the composite models are built using compartments as building blocks.
+Just as the compartments are built using parameters as a building block, the composite models are built using compartments as a building block.
 Since the compartments already contain the CL code, no further model coding is necessary in the multi-compartment models.
 When asked to optimize (or sample) a model, MDT combines the CL code of the compartments into one objective function and uses the parameters of the compartments to load the correct data.

 In contrast to the compartment models which must be placed in their own file, the composite models can be placed in any ``.py`` file within the ``composite_models`` directory.
 The following is an minimum example of a composite (multi-compartment) model in MDT::